CodingDojoEpisodes/RefactoringWorkshop/Introduce The Concept.md

 Whoa, that's an interesting thought.
 1. I:
 So, where was I?
 Oh, I was just saying that you may ask yourself, why are we all animated characters?
 Why not just a regular green screen video?
-Or, even just a simple recorded presentation?
+Or, even a simple recorded presentation?
 Well, the answer is that just like with a software project, we think of this video as a living product.
 We want to be able to make changes and improvements based on your feedback.
 With animation, there is no need for a studio or long recording days.
 We just change the script and voila, there is a new version of the video.
 Actually, the script of this video is by itself an open source project.
 If you have suggestions for how to improve these videos, You are more than welcome to make changes to the script and submit a pull request.
+Alternatively, you can also open a new issue on the github project with your suggestion and will make the necessary adjustments to the script.
 If your request is approved, it will be included in the next version of the video.
 1. I:
 So, shall we start?